 - Be sure to include essential medicines as well as Imodium or gastro-strop, any prescriptions meds, sunscreen and a high-strength bug spray as well as a hat and sunglasses

-Read my full ‘what to pack for a trip to Indonesia‘ trip here
+- Read my full ‘What to pack for a trip to Indonesia‘ guide here.

 Useful travel resources for your next adventure!